adamacosta/dsa-inventory-project/README.md

 To then run the program, execute the command java inventory.InventoryApp.

-Currently, to test the program, compile only the ItemRecord.java and InventoryApp.java files.
-This README will be updated as more of the source files are completed implementing the container structures and the application is fleshed out to provide additional functionality.
+Currently, InventoryApp has been tested with ItemArray as the container class for ItemRecord using the data.csv file, with 5000 inventory records.